EnigmaCurry/d.rymcg.tech/step-ca/README.md

 machine entirely, taking it offline, when you don't need it.
 If you install other stuff on the same (virtual) machine, it defeats this purpose.
-Of course, if you intend for this to be a full time service, you may not afford this option.
+Of course, if you intend for this to be a full time service, you may not afford this option, so you can do what you wish.